I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemdriverui-drvupdateuisetting.md

 <p> </p>

 ## -remarks
-<p>If you are providing a user interface plug-in that implements the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> method or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> method, you typically also supply a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564313">_CPSUICALLBACK</a>-typed callback function to handle user modifications.
-This callback function must call <code>IPrintOemDriverUI::DrvUpdateUISetting</code> to inform the driver when the value associated with a user interface setting has been modified, if the value is stored in the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure (instead of the plug-in's private DEVMODEW members ) or in registry keys.</p>

-<p>The value specified for <i>dwMode</i> should be based on which method specified the callback function.</p>

-<p>If you are providing a user interface plug-in that implements the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> method or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> method, you typically also supply a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564313">_CPSUICALLBACK</a>-typed callback function to handle user modifications.
-This callback function must call <code>IPrintOemDriverUI::DrvUpdateUISetting</code> to inform the driver when the value associated with a user interface setting has been modified, if the value is stored in the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure (instead of the plug-in's private DEVMODEW members ) or in registry keys.</p>
+<p>If you are providing a user interface plug-in that implements the <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> method or the <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> method, you typically also supply a <a href="..\compstui\nc-compstui--cpsuicallback.md">_CPSUICALLBACK</a>-typed callback function to handle user modifications.
+This callback function must call <code>IPrintOemDriverUI::DrvUpdateUISetting</code> to inform the driver when the value associated with a user interface setting has been modified, if the value is stored in the driver's <a href="display.devmodew">DEVMODEW</a> structure (instead of the plug-in's private DEVMODEW members ) or in registry keys.</p>

 <p>The value specified for <i>dwMode</i> should be based on which method specified the callback function.</p>